 So, you’ve chosen your ideal voting method, you’ve carefully set up your ballot, and now all you have to do is wait until your election starts, right?

 Not so fast.
-A successful election relies on so much more than a perfectly assembled ballot – you have to get people to vote.
+A successful election relies on so much more than a perfectly assembled ballot – you still have to get people to show up and vote!
 And I don’t mean just a few.

 By providing them with timely, engaging content that is educational, informative, and convincing.

 Just because this vote matters to the organization, doesn’t mean your constituents care.